October is Cybersecurity Awareness Month! Remember, TCU will NEVER call, email or text you to ask for your personal or account information. Learn more

 For many, the pandemic has supercharged financial stress.
 This first episode features TCU's Director of Financial Wellness and Wellbeing Jeff Sobieralski discussing how to manage your money to build financial security, even during challenging economic times like we're facing now.

-The pandemic has created widespread economic challenges that could be disastrous for retirement plans.
-Waylon Peterson, TCU President of Investment Services, joined TCU Talks to discuss how to approach retirement savings amid the current volatility.
+The pandemic has created widespread economic challenges that can be disastrous for retirement plans.
+Waylon Peterson, TCU President of Investment Services discusses how to approach retirement savings amid the current volatility.

 How five small businesses evolved their operations in response to the pandemic.